| Lexicon employed for the steam (see thematic:

 Function = Vites(Deb, Dia)

-- Dens = density in kg/m3
+of the dynamic Pressure - Dens = density in kg/m3

 - Vit = Speed (in m/s)